Wimbledon: Nadal upset by Muller in marathon

 How it must have frustrated Muller, since he had rallied from 0-40.

-Muller took a toilet break ahead of the fifth and it appeared to have done the job, since the venom on his serve returned.
+Muller took a toilet break ahead of the fifth and the pause appeared to have helped, since the venom on his serve returned.
 Serving first in the set was a bonus for Muller, since he was able to apply more pressure on Nadal with each hold.

-Nadal celebrated wildly as he continued to save match points -- to the crowd's delight -- and there was yet more drama before the final game when he asked for a panel that was reflecting sun into his eyes to be covered.
+Nadal celebrated wildly as he continued to save the match points -- to the crowd's delight -- and there was yet more drama before the final game when he asked for a panel that was reflecting sun into his eyes to be covered.
 He wish was granted.

 But the sun went out on his dream of a third Wimbledon title courtesy of one of Luxembourg's few tennis exports.